 Evolving in your career is a process, a lifestyle that you may not know is happening until your attention is drawn to it.
-The career field is always changing and ever evolving, you need to be dynamic enough to stay relevant.
+The career field is always changing and ever-evolving; you need to be dynamic enough to stay relevant.
 If you want to know if you are evolving, ask yourself these questions: Do you know your industry’s biggest trends right now?
 What are people predicting in the next couple of years?
-How about 10 years from now?
+How about ten years from now?
 Who are the big players?

 To make your career evolution a daily lifestyle, the following tips are necessary:

 Demonstrate curiosity, embrace diversity

 Keeping up with industry trends and insights requires almost continuous maintenance.

 Subscribe to newsletters, participate in discussions online, set up Google alerts for industry keywords so you can read the latest news.
 It’s only by keeping up on this front that you’ll even know about the technical changes on the horizon.